kubernetes/enhancements/keps/sig-storage/3314-csi-volume-snapshot-delta/README.md

 #### Securing The CallBack Listener

-The `VolumeSnapshotDelta` callback listener will be secured by delegating the request authentication and authorisation to the Kubernetes API server using the [`TokenReview`](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.24/#tokenreview-v1-authentication-k8s-io) and [`SubjectAccessReview`](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.24/#subjectaccessreview-v1-authorization-k8s-io)
+The `VolumeSnapshotDelta` callback listener will be secured by delegating the request authentication and authorisation to the Kubernetes API server, using the [`TokenReview`](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.24/#tokenreview-v1-authentication-k8s-io) and [`SubjectAccessReview`](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.24/#subjectaccessreview-v1-authorization-k8s-io)
-APIs.
+APIs to protect both the `nonResourceURL` endpoint as well as the resources.

 ## Design Details